Stochastic game: Minmax-acceptable profiles

+Every Nash equilibrium is minmax acceptable, as in a Nash equilibrium the following stronger property is satisfied:

+$$u_i(s^*) = \max_{s_i} u_i(s^*_{-i}, s_i)$$.

+But the opposite is not necessarily true.
+Solan and Flesch and Solan proved general existence results of Minmax-acceptable profiles in stochastic games.
+This is in contrast to Nash equilibria, which are not known to exist in general.

+Other equilibrium concepts

 A Markov perfect equilibrium is a refinement of the concept of sub-game perfect Nash equilibrium to stochastic games.

+Stochastic Bayesian games

 Stochastic games have been combined with Bayesian games to model uncertainty over player strategies.
 The resulting stochastic Bayesian game model is solved via a recursive combination of the Bayesian Nash equilibrium equation and the Bellman optimality equation.